Gun background checks smash records amid coronavirus fears

 In comparison, 2.64 million checks were conducted in March 2019, more than a million fewer than last month.

+The spikes followed key moments in the U.S. trajectory of the pandemic, starting with the nation’s first recorded death on Feb.
+29 and ramping up as a flurry of states closed schools and businesses.
+Then in mid-March, President Donald Trump urged Americans to practice social distancing and warned of a potential recession.

+Of the 3.7 million background checks done last month, about 2.5 million represented firearm sales, an increase of about 85 percent over March 2019, according to estimates from Small Arms Analytics and Forecasting, which analyzes data on the firearms industry.
+Handgun sales increased by about 91 percent, while sales of long guns were up nearly 74 percent, it said in a news release.

-The National Shooting Sports Foundation said gun retailers reported that the overwhelming majority of buyers over the past month have been first-time gun owners.
+Gun retailers reported that the overwhelming majority of buyers over the past month have been first-time gun owners, the National Shooting Sports Foundation said.
 That worries gun-control advocates, who fear first-time buyers will not be able to get the training to safely handle and store their new weapons.

 “We need to prepare for the increased risk of more firearms in untrained hands,” said David Chipman, a retired agent with the federal Bureau of Alcohol, Tobacco, Firearms and Explosives, who’s now senior policy adviser with the Giffords gun control group.
 “If you didn’t think you needed a gun prior to March of this year, you certainly don’t need to rush out and get one now.”

 Last year already proved to be busy for the background check system, with a record 28.4 million conducted in 2019.
-That trend continued in January and February, with experts saying the record numbers have been fueled by a typical concern among gun-rights supporters during a presidential election year — that a potential Democratic president would institute to greater restrictions.
+That trend continued in January and February, with experts saying the numbers have been fueled by a typical concern among gun-rights supporters during a presidential election year — that a potential Democratic president would institute to greater restrictions.

 The soaring numbers come amid debate in cities and states about whether gun shops should be considered essential businesses that can remain open during stay-at-home orders meant to reduce the spread of the virus.
 Over the weekend, the Trump administration issued an advisory classifying firearms dealers as essential but did not mandate that states keep them open.

 The gun lobby has pushed back vigorously in places that determined federally licensed gun dealers are not essential during the outbreak and should close.
-It says it’s critical shops stay open so Americans can exercise their constitutional rights.
+The industry says the shops are critical to allowing Americans to exercise their constitutional rights.

 The Texas attorney general issued a legal opinion saying emergency orders shuttering gun shops are unconstitutional.
 That’s in contrast to some cities, such as New Orleans, where the mayor has issued an emergency proclamation declaring the authority to restrict sales of firearms and ammunition.